eisen-dev/eisen_docs/README.md

   - [インストール](/jp/installation.md)

 ### How to contribute:
-  - please be free to [open a issue on github](https://github.com/eisen-dev/eisen_docs/issues/new).
+  - please be free to [open a issue](https://github.com/eisen-dev/eisen_docs/issues/new).
   - for contribute code or documentation just make a pull request on github.

 #### Pull request method: